-You see while we like to think about God and dress God up according to our modern sensibilities, to make him more attractive to people and so we downplay his eventual anger, his wrath and vengeance... which works well in trying to sell him to polite middle-class society.
+You see while we like to think about God and dress God up according to our modern sensibilities, to make him more attractive to people and so we downplay his eventual anger, his wrath and vengeance... which works well in trying to sell him to polite middle-class society...

-If you've been raped, if you've been beaten, if you've been forced out of your home, if you've been screwed over in court, if you've been falsely accused, if you've been harassed, if you are the underdog and the oppressed...
+But if you've been abused, raped, beaten... if you've been forced out of your home, if you've been screwed over in court, if you've been falsely accused, if you've been harassed, if you are the underdog and you are oppressed...

-If you have experienced even a little bit of the consequences of what Sin does to our world, then the nice, friendly, chummy God we've presented to people comes up short!
+If you have experienced even a little bit of the consequences of what how these deadly Sins wreck relationships and destroy community... if you see the consequences of what Sin does to our world... then the nice, friendly, chummy God that we're trying to sell people on comes up very short!

-Because a friendly chummy God isn't really someone we can appeal to, He isn't someone who will take up our cause and fight for us...
+Because a friendly chummy God isn't really someone we can appeal to, He isn't someone who will take up our cause and fight for you and bring about justice... he's a nice friendly god who doesn't rock the boat.

-But the God of the scriptures does get angry and he does take vengeance and we can bring our anger to him about the consequences of sin and the evil that affects this world and how it has affected us.
+But the true God of the scriptures is someone you can appeal to - precisely because He does get angry and He does take vengeance.

+So one of the first steps in recycling our anger is to bring it to Him and cry out to Him about the consequences of sin and the evil that affects this world and how it has affected us.

-God's perfect anger, his wrath, his judgment, his vengeance allows us to take whatever wrongs we have experienced, or will experience in this life and through prayer, entrust them in his care.
+It is God's perfect anger, his wrath, his judgment, his vengeance allows us to take whatever wrongs we have experienced, or will experience in this life and through prayer, entrust them in his care.